Order of the Star of India: Composition

 The British Sovereign was, and still is, Sovereign of the Order.
 The next most senior member was the Grand Master, a position held ex officio by the Viceroy of India.
 When the order was established in 1861, there was only one class of Knights Companion, who bore the postnominals KSI.
 In 1866, however, it was expanded to three classes.
 Members of the first class were known as "Knights Grand Commander" (rather than the usual "Knights Grand Cross") so as not to offend the non-Christian Indians appointed to the Order.
 All those surviving members who had already been made Knights Companion of the Order were retroactively known as Knights Grand Commander.

 Former viceroys and other high officials, as well as those who served in the Department of the Secretary of State for India for at least thirty years were eligible for appointment.
 Rulers of Indian Princely States were also eligible for appointment.
-Some states were of such importance that their rulers were almost always appointed Knights Grand Commanders; such rulers included the Nizam of Hyderabad, the Maharaja of Mysore, the Maharaja of Jammu and Kashmir, the Maharaja of Baroda, the Maharajas of Gwalior, the Nawab of Bhopal, the Maharaja of Indore, the Maharajas of Singrauli, the Maharana of Udaipur, the Maharaja of Travancore, the Maharaja of Jodhpur and the Maharao of Cutch.
+Some states were of such importance that their rulers were almost always appointed Knights Grand Commander; such rulers included the Nizam of Hyderabad, the Maharaja of Mysore, the Maharaja of Jammu and Kashmir, the Maharaja of Baroda, the Maharajas of Gwalior, the Nawab of Bhopal, the Maharaja of Indore, the Maharajas of Singrauli, the Maharana of Udaipur, the Maharaja of Travancore, the Maharaja of Jodhpur and the Maharao of Cutch.

 Tanjore Madhava Rao, the Diwan of Travancore, wearing the Order.
 Portrait circa 1880.

 Kashi Naresh Prabhu Narayan Singh of Benares and Sir Azizul Haque were appointed Knight Commander of the Order of the Indian Empire (KCIE) in 1892 and 1941 respectively, Knight Grand Commander of the Order of the Indian Empire (GCIE) in 1898, and Knight Grand Commander of the Order of the Star of India (GCSI) for his services in the First World War in the 1921 New Year Honours.

 Rulers of other nations in Asia and the Middle East, including the Emir of Kuwait, the Maharajas of the Rana dynasty, the Khedive of Egypt, the King of Bhutan and the rulers of Zanzibar, Bahrain and Oman were also appointed to the Order.
-Like some rulers of princely states, some rulers of particular prestige, for example the Maharajas of the Rana dynasty or the Sultans of Oman, were usually appointed Knights Grand Commanders.
+Like some rulers of princely states, some rulers of particular prestige, for example the Maharajas of the Rana dynasty or the Sultans of Oman, were usually appointed Knights Grand Commander.

 Women, save the princely rulers, were ineligible for appointment to the order.
 They were, unlike the habit of many other orders, admitted as "Knights", rather than as "Dames" or "Ladies".
 The first woman to be admitted to the order was Nawab Sikandar Begum Sahiba, Nawab Begum of Bhopal; she was created a Knight Companion at the Order's foundation in 1861.
 The order's statutes were specially amended to permit the admission of Queen Mary as a Knight Grand Commander in 1911.